Sunita Narain

-Sunita Narain (born 1961) is an Indian environmentalist and political activist as well as a major proponent of the Green concept of sustainable development.
-Narain is director general of the India-based research institute for the Centre for Science and Environment, director of the Society for Environmental Communications, and editor of the fortnightly magazine, Down To Earth.
+Sunita Narain (born 1961) is an Indian environmentalist and political activist known for her work on sustainable development and environmental policy.
+She is the director general of the India-based research organisation Centre for Science and Environment, director of the Society for Environmental Communications, and editor of the magazine Down To Earth.

-In 2016 Narain was named on Time Magazines list of 100 Most Influential People.
-She appeared alongside Leonardo DiCaprio in the documentary Before The Flood (2016), discussing the impact of climate change on the Monsoon in India and how it affects farmers.
+She has served on government, intergovernmental and international advisory bodies focussed on environmental policy, climate change, water management and sustainable development.
+Narain appeared alongside Leonardo DiCaprio in the documentary Before the Flood (2016), where she discussed the impact of climate change on the Indian monsoon and its effects on farmers.

 Early life

-Sunita Narain was born in 1961 in New Delhi, and was the oldest of four sisters.
-Her father Raj Narain, who died when Narain was 8, had been a freedom fighter, and then established a handicrafts business.
-Her mother, Usha Narain, took over the business and raised the siblings.
+Narain was born in 1961 in New Delhi and was the oldest of four sisters.
+Her father, Raj Narain, who died when she was eight, had been a freedom fighter and established a handicrafts business.
+Her mother, Usha Narain, took over the business and raised Sunita and her siblings.
 The income from the business provided the family with a comfortable lifestyle.

-In 1979, Sunita Narain joined the student anti-logging activist group Kalpavriksh. she told Marcello Rossi of the Smithsonian magazine that this gave her a new direction in life, as she realised that "the crux weren't the trees, but the rights of people over those trees".
-She completed her graduation by correspondence from University of Delhi (1980–83).
+In 1979, she joined Kalpavriksh, a student anti-logging activist group.
+Narain told Marcello Rossi of the Smithsonian that it gave her a new life direction, as she realised that "the crux wasn't the trees, but the rights of people over those trees".
+She completed her undergraduate studies by correspondence at Delhi University between 1980 and 1983.